sighjs/sigh/README.md

       glob('vendor/*.js', 'bootstrap.js')
     ),
     concat('combined'),
-    uglify(),
+    env(uglify(), 'production', 'staging'),
     write('dist/assets')
   ]
 }
 ```
-This pipeline would glob files matching `src/*.js` and transpile them with babel, then concatenate that output together with the files matching `vendor/*.js` followed by `bootstrap.js` as the `all` and `glob` plugins preserve order.
-Finally the concatenated resource is uglified and written to the directory dist/assets.
+This pipeline would glob files matching `src/*.js` and transpile them with babel, then concatenate that output together with the files matching `vendor/*.js` followed by `bootstrap.js` as the `concat` plugins sorts files by the depth-first index of the source stream.
+The concatenated resource is uglified but only during builds for `production` and `staging` environments.
+The resulting file is written to the directory dist/assets.

 Running `sigh -w` would compile all the files then watch the directories and files matching the glob patterns for changes.
 Each plugin caches resources and only recompiles the files that have changed.